darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### Variants

 Dark has a handful of enums for `Option` and `Result` types: `Just`, `Nothing`, `Ok` and `Error`.
 In the future we will expand this to allow user-defined types as well.

-OCaml supports the `Option` and `Result` types and we use them a lot.
-However, the constructors for Option OCaml are named differently: `Some` and `None`.
+ReScript/F# support the `Option` and `Result` types and we use them a lot.
+However, the constructors for Option are named differently; both languages use:
+`Some` and `None` instead of `Just` and `Nothing`.

-OCaml calls enums "variants".
+These enums are typically called "variants".
 We use them frequently, especially to represent expressions.
 For example in `FluidExpression.ml`:

 ```ocaml
 type t =